FANGxPC/Alien_Shooter_Game/README.md

 # Alien Invasion Game

 ## Description
 Alien Invasion is a 2D shooting game built using Python and Pygame.
 Players control a spaceship to defend Earth by shooting down waves of alien ships.
-This was my first GitHub project, created as part of learning Python from the book **"Python Crash Course" by Eric Matthes**.
+This was **my first GitHub project**, created as part of learning Python from the book **"Python Crash Course" by Eric Matthes**.

 This project helped me understand fundamental programming concepts, game development basics, and how to use GitHub for version control.